 Assessment Question Response Related Findings / Recommendations 1(b) How can the Committee of Adjustment improve access The scope of work for this project did not allow for targeted outreach to equity-deserving communities, and our broader engagement activities did not identify any barriers specific to equity-deserving communities.
 Finding 6.1.8 and remove barriers to participation for equity-deserving communities?
 Our work did include specific outreach to tenants through the City's Tenant Advisory Committee.
 This report identifies specific barriers to tenant participation in the public hearing process (see Finding 6.1.8) and recommendations to improve participation (see Recommendation 2.5).
-Recommendation 2.5 2 Are existing supporting Our research indicates that existing supporting materials are a barrier to effective participation, particularly for materials and information inexperienced members of the public and applicants.
-Specific challenges consistently identified by stakeholders provided by the Committee include: Finding 6.1.6 of Adjustment to the public and applicants effective?
-The dee of announce and order and an anguage, and applicants effective?
+Recommendation 2.5 2 2 Are existing supporting Our research indicates that existing supporting materials are a barrier to effective participation, particularly for materials and information inexperienced members of the public and applicants.
+Specific challenges consistently identified by stakeholders provided by the Committee include: Finding 6.1.6 of Adjustment to the public and applicants effective? into doo or announce and ordana, common languago, and applicants effective?
 Informational gaps (e.g., how to effectively engage in the CoA process and how to use the City's Application Information Centre); and, - The timing of information (e.g., staff reports are not always available prior to a hearing).
-3 How can the Committee of Adjustment promote good conduct by the public and applicants at hearings? significant or specific challenges related to participant conduct at public hearings.
-That said, many of our recommendations will help the CoA promote good conduct at public hearings, including identifying a shared 4 What are the advantages and disadvantages of establishing a Committee of Adjustment Advisory Our research activities did not identify sufficient information to evaluate the proposal to establish an Advisory Committee.
-We received no information about the proposal (e.g., purpose, roles, responsibilities, structure, membership, etc.), and establishing an Advisory Committee did not surface through our internal or external engagement activities.
-Recommendation 2.4 Committee?
+3 How can the Committee of Adjustment promote good conduct by the public and applicants at hearings? od significant or specific challenges related to participant conduct at public hearings.
+That said, many of our recommendations will help the CoA promote good conduct at public hearings, including identifying a shared 4 What are the advantages and disadvantages of establishing a Committee of Adjustment Advisory committee.
+We received no information about the proposal (e.g., purpose, roles, responsibilities, structure, membership, etc.), and establishing an Advisory Committee did not surface through our internal or external Committee?
 This report includes a recommendation to expand engagement with applicants and members of the public outside of the hearing process to help identify and address stakeholder needs, share information and increase stakeholder alignment (Recommendation 2.4).